jimm/www-ellisislandband-net/index.md

 <br/>

+Ellis Island is a five-member Fairfield-based rock band with an extensive song list made up of some of the most iconic and impactful music from the '80's to today.
+We cover a [wide array of bands](/song-list.html) from Pink Floyd, Led Zeppelin, Tom Petty, and Bruce Sprinsteen to Radiohead, The Black Crowes, Pearl Jam, and Foo Fighters.

-Ellis Island is a Fairfield, Connecticut-based rock cover band that has been playing throughout Fairfield and New Haven Counties for over a decade.
+Ellis Island has been playing throughout Fairfield and New Haven Counties for over a decade.
 The band plays extensively at a range of public events, porch fests, festivals, bars, breweries, and other venues, as well as private parties and fundraisers in southern CT.
-Ellis Island brings a unique and varied [song list](/song-list.html) to its performances that includes some of the most iconic and memorable rock songs over the last 50 years.
-Their music covers many of the greatest artists and bands from the 1970s to today, from the Rolling Stones, Led Zeppelin, Pink Floyd, The Who, Bruce Springsteen, and Tom Petty, to the Black Crowes, U2, The Cars, Stone Temple Pilots, the Killers, Pearl Jam, and the Foo Fighters.
 Ellis Island will bring a powerful, high energy, and memorable performance wherever they play.

 Check out our [Youtube